Below are major changes that have taken effect in the FAFSA Simplification Act.

 STEP 1 – UNDERSTANDING THE FAFSA

-- It is important to understand what FAFSA is and how it will work for your educational journey after high school.
-This video will offer you and your family an overview about FAFSA and how much aid you might receive.
+- The FAFSA is the Free Application for Federal Student Aid.
+It is important to understand what FAFSA is and how it will work for your educational journey after high school.
+This video will offer you and your family an overview of the FAFSA and how much aid you might receive.

 - Step by step Financial Aid Application Process helps you understand and complete each step appropriately.